 There are types of manufacturing operations that require additional controls to be applied to keep the foods safe.
 These include acidified foods, beverage bottling operations, juice operations and seafood operations.
 Section 19 CSR 20-1.042 adopts the CFR section on acidified foods.
 Missouri adopted the sections of the CFR on Seafood Hazard Analysis and Critical Control Points (HACCP) in 19 CSR 20-1.100 and Juice HACCP in 19 CSR 20-1.200.
 Section 19 CSR 20-1.050 was adopted to address “Sanitation Standards for the Manufacture of Soft Drinks and Beverages.”Missouri CSR also adopted by reference sections of the CFR on labeling in section 19 CSR 20-1.045 to align labeling requirements.
 DHSS does not approve labels.

-Contact the Missouri Department of Health and Senior Services, at the District Office in your area to discuss the requirements if you are considering starting a food manufacturing operation.
+Contact the Missouri Department of Health and Senior Services at 573 751-6095, or email@example.com if you questions concerning food manufacturing operations.